What Do Dryer Sheets Do? Plus 14 Uses You Never Knew About

 When should you use them?

-Uses for dryer sheets in and around the house
+What do dryer sheets do in and around the house

-Placing a dryer sheet in the cardboard part of your toilet paper roll is a sneaky way to add extra freshness to your bathroom.
+Placing a dryer sheet inside the cardboard part of your toilet paper roll is a sneaky way to add extra freshness to your bathroom.
 After all, every time someone spins the toilet paper roll, a nice smell is released into the air.
-Here’s how bad it is to not wash bath towels every week.

 It’s never a good feeling to see soap scum gathering in the shower.
 Thankfully, dryer sheets can come to the rescue.
 Wet a dryer sheet and then use it to wipe away the soap scum.